arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 ### Product photos

+A common way to deceive customers is by adding confusing images to the listing of a counterfeit product.
+Look out for the following:
 * Photos of one product depict several products instead.
 * Photos are angled or blurry to conceal details.
 * Listing photos do not match customer review photos.

 ### Packaging

+An almost telltale indicator of a counterfeit is its packaging.
+The section below dives into board packaging and kit packaging.

 #### Boards